- How Does pH Affect Greenhouse Crops?

 For example whitish or reddish brown deposits on foliage after overhead irrigation are a sign of poor water quality.
 In the first case, white deposits are usually associated with water high in calcium and/or magnesium carbonates, and in the second, brown spots indicate excessive iron in the water.
 When designing the nutrition program, consider the presence or absence, and the relative quantities of various chemical elements in your water source.
 When you water your plants often, and by volume, you add more water to the crop than any other greenhouse input.
 The rule is that the higher the level of dissolved ions and salts in your water, the more potent the water will be at affecting your substrate solution pH.

 While pure water may have a very low or high pH, because there is little material in the water to interact with the substrate, it is not going to change the substrate pH.
-On the other hand, if you have hard water, rich in calcium salts and other minerals, the pH of your water will be very potent (Fig. 9).
+On the other hand, if you have hard water, rich in calcium salts and other minerals, the pH of your water will be very potent (Figure 9).

 |Table 1.
 Approximate guidelines to matching fertilizers with Water Alkalinity (adapted from Argo and Fischer, 2002).|